A Conference For Emerging Phi Delt Leaders

 - Due to increased security at airports, please arrive at least 90 minutes to 2 hours early to ensure you do not miss your flight.

-- On Tuesday, August 1 vans will take delegates to the airports to catch early morning flights that leave prior to 9:30 a.m.
-Five scheduled bus runs will then take the majority of delegates back to the airports.
-The last bus will depart at 10:30 a.m.
+- On Sunday, August 2 six scheduled bus runs will take the majority of delegates back to the airport.
+The last bus will depart at 4:00 pm.
 If you do not take advantage of these travel arrangements, you will be responsible for your own transportation back to the airport.

-- The Fraternity will not provide transportation to and from the Greyhound station or Megabus drop off point in Cincinnati.
+- The Fraternity will not provide transportation to and from the Greyhound/Amtrak stations or the Megabus drop off point in Cincinnati.

 If you have any questions or concerns please contact Renée Crist Lefter at 513-523-6345 for assistance.